visualjeff/hybrid-storage/README.md

 #### Real-time Updates & Subscriptions

 The hook automatically subscribes to external changes by default.
-This means if another component or external source updates the same storage key, all subscribed components will update automatically.
+This means if another component or external source updates the same storage key, all subscribed components will update automatically. **Note**: Detection of external changes may vary by driver; for some drivers like cookies, changes might be detected with a delay based on the polling interval or might require specific driver support.

 ```tsx
 // Basic subscription (enabled by default)